In this post I cover part 3 of a series about maintaining your larger databases better if you use SQL Server. It covers personally recommended DMV’s.

 SELECT * FROM SYS.DM_DB_INDEX_USAGE_STATS WHERE DATABASE_ID=DB_ID() AND OBJECT_ID = OBJECT_ID('TABLENAME');

-If you find all the indexes for the table are being constantly scanned.
-You than can conclude the table itself might be a good candidate to have a clustered columnstore index on it:
+If you find all the indexes for the table are being constantly scanned, then you than can conclude the table itself might be a good candidate to convert to a clustered Columnstore index.

-As I said in a previous post you should monitor system_scans and see if they only increase after maintenance tasks.
-If so it means they are probably updating due to statistics updates and the index can be removed if nothing else is being done on the index.
+As I said in a previous post, you can monitor the system_scans value and see if they only increase after maintenance tasks.
+If so, it means they are updating due to statistics updates and the index can be removed if nothing else is being done on the index.

-Like a lot of other DBA’s, I wrote customized scripts for updating statistics in SQL Server 2000.
-At one stage I used to use the rowmodctr value in the sysindexes table to help decide if statistics required updating.
+Like a lot of other DBA’s, I once wrote customized scripts for updating statistics in SQL Server 2000.
+In the past, I used the rowmodctr value in the sysindexes table to help decide if statistics required updating.

-However, as SQL versions changed we were warned not to use this column in later versions of SQL.
+However, as SQL versions changed, we were warned not to use this column in newer versions of SQL.

-Now you can use the above DMV to decide which statistics should be updated if writing your own customized scripts.
-There are some good samples on how you can use it here.
+Now, you can use the above DMV instead to decide which statistics should be updated if writing your own customized scripts.
+For example, there are some good samples on how you can find the details about statistics here.

-If you have foreign keys within your large database you’re going to want to use sys.foreign_keys.
+If you have foreign keys within your large database then you can use sys.foreign_keys to check them.

-You can try resolving this by running syntax.
-Replace TABLENAME with the table name and FK_Name with the name of the foreign key:
+If the value is set to 1 it is untrusted.
+You can first try to resolve this by running the below syntax.
+Just replace TABLENAME with the correct table name and the FK_Name with the name of the foreign key:

 ALTER TABLE TABLENAME WITH CHECK CHECK CONSTRAINT FK_NAME

-If that does not work you will have to check the data in the tables is consistent.
-Otherwise, you will have to resolve and then try the above again.
+Now, if that does not work you will have to check if the data in the tables is consistent.
+If not, you will have to resolve and then try the above again afterwards.

 All the DMV’s relating to missing indexes

-There are multiple versions of scripts online you can use to see which indexes are potentially missing.
-My favourite script has helped me make dramatic improvements on multiple systems over the years.
+In reality, there are multiple versions of scripts online you can use to see which indexes are potentially missing.
+My favourite scripts have helped me make dramatic improvements on multiple systems over the years.